odmustafa/wix-rest-api-test/README.md

 # Wix Contacts Search

 A web application to search for contacts in your Wix site using the Wix REST API, displaying contact information and their associated pricing plan subscriptions.
+This was just a test to figure out how to get some relevant pieces of data using Wix's REST API....it works way better than Wix JavaScript API.

+> TODO: still need to figure out which ecommerce/purchase/order endpoints will be needed to add "membership renewal" and "point of sale" functionality into the Front Desk Ops app.

 ## Summary of Work Done